massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 - it pre-calculates daily grouped totals for CDRS, in order to speedup the Web user-interface, and common filters on data
 - it can manage millions of monthly CDRS
+- it imports and rates CDRS in an incremental way (also for rates with a bundle-state)
 - it detects problems in CDRS and rating plans, and it has detailed error messages
 - used in production for many years